-All the alignment systems were based on Gaussian mixture Continuous-Density Hidden Markov Models (CD-HMMs), built with the HTK toolkit [6].
-They were based on the same lexicon and were trained on the same data and with the same procedures and training parameters.
+All the alignment systems were based on Gaussian mixture Continuous-Density Hidden Markov Models (CD-HMMs).
+The models and most of the pre-processing was performed with the HTK Hidden Markov Model Toolkit [6].
+All the systems were based on the same lexicon and were trained on the same data, and with the same procedures and training parameters.
 The details which were changed between systems are as follows: